 A common reason cited for why the program has not made more progress is that it moved too quickly.
-They wanted to see some positive numbers registered immediately." said Mr. Frederick, a lead principal overseeing the New Futures pilot schools in Dayton.

-Susanne A. Weaver, a parent who serves on the New Futures collaborative, said pressure to put plans in place rapidly precluded a "total buyin" from parents, teachers, students, social workers, and other grassroots
+They wanted to see some positive + numbers registered immediately," said Mr. Frederick, a lead principal overseeing the New Futures pilot schools in Dayton. chools in Dayton.
+Susanne A. Weaver, a parent who n serves on the New Futures collaborative, said pressure to put plans in place rapidly precluded a "total buy-5 in" from parents, teachers, students, social workers, and other grassroots players.

-There wasn't the luxury of sitting back and letting it grow and really sharing," she said.
+"There wasn't the luxury of sitting back and letting it grow and really sharing," she said.